|

 Owen Flanagan (Ph.D.
 1978, Boston

-also holds appointments in Psychology and
+also holds appointments in Psychology and is a Faculty Fellow in

 Cognitive Neuroscience and a steering committee member of the "Philosophy, Arts, and Literature" (PAL) program, and an Affiliate of the Graduate Program in Literature.
-He has also had visiting
+He has had visiting

 positions at Berkeley, Brandeis, Princeton, Harvard, and